 Cranial osteopathy or craniosacral therapy for my baby?

 Cranial osteopathy is a specialised form of osteopathy that is used throughout the body not just the head.
 Craniosacral therapy stems from cranial osteopathy but works on the ‘craniosacral system’.
 The craniosacral system is said to comprise of the membranes and fluids that surround the brain and spinal cord.
-The professional associations for cranial osteopathy and craniosacral therapy are named after their developers Dr William Sutherland and Dr John Upledger respectively and excerpts from their websites say the following:.
+The professional associations for cranial osteopathy and craniosacral therapy are named after their developers Dr William Sutherland and Dr John Upledger respectively and excerpts from their websites say the following:

-Cranial osteopaths use a highly developed sense of touch to feel subtle changes of tension and tissue quality in the living anatomy of the whole body, and to diagnose areas of strain or dysfunction.
+Cranial osteopaths use a highly trained sense of touch to feel subtle changes of tension and tissue quality in the living anatomy of the whole body, and to diagnose areas of strain or dysfunction.

 Training requirements for therapists